 Tracking systems must cope with a variety of challenges such as cluttered backgrounds, the variety and complexity of motion, and occlusions.
 The problem of associating instances of the same object over time becomes particularly challenging due to the resemblance of different objects, especially of the same class.
 In addition to the lack of discriminative information due to similarities with other objects, instances of the same object might not look similar enough for association in different time steps.
 Often objects are partially or fully occluded by other objects or themselves.
-The interaction of objects, especially in the case of pedestrians, further increases the amount of occlusions and makes it difficult to track each individual object.
-Difficult lighting conditions and reflections in mirrors or windows pose additional challenges.
+The interaction of objects,

 Figure 6.1: Graph-based Data Association.
-Graph-based representation solved with a multi-cut formulation presented by Tang et al. [642].
+Graph-based representation solved with a multi-cut formulation presented by Tang et al. [654].
 The graph is created from detections in the upper images and the colorization as well as connections in the graph are obtained by solving the multi-cut problem.
-Figure courtesy of Tang et al. [642] © 2016 IEEE.
+Reprinted by permission from Springer Nature Customer Service Centre GmbH: Springer Nature ECCV Workshop, Tang et al. [654], © 2016.